lastlink/TAIGA-JIRA-IMPORTER/readme.md

 ####Not Supported:
 * [ ] Logos saved in some string 64 format
-* [x] History (could be done, but just letting taiga auto generated everything as it's imported)
+* [x] History ignored (could be done, but just letting taiga auto generated everything as it's imported)

 ####Supported:
 * [x] Export Project names